It was in thinking about carnival in Mainz, Germany, that I crystalised a belief I have always held :

-Your personality is be an imprint
+Your personality should be an imprint of something unique:

 make it colourful,

 make it fun,

 This could be the motto of Mainz, a city that is known for its personality.

 Mainz on the Rhine, just 30 minutes from Frankfurt, is one of Germany’s most friendly cities (in a country where they offer 'friendly' more often that those from outside think).
 It is a city that is definitely not afraid to be itself.

 What 'itself' means is that Mainz celebrates everything it celebrates (and it celebrates a lot) with passion, colour, music, playful use of the language, laughter – and the driest of satirical humour.

 Carnival in Mainz, or Fastnacht – Mainzer Fastnacht the German celebration of Carnival or Mardi Gras – is perhaps the ultimate reflection of this.